AledPeart/theNameGame/README.md

 ## Bugs

 I was regularly testing my code during the development process and as such a number of bugs and errors were found and fixed that way.
-I have detailed the more significant ones here, and those that were found during testing.
+I have detailed the more significant ones here, and those that were found during testing, as well as some that are as yet unresolved.

-**Multi Choice Clue**
+### Resolved Bugs

+#### Multi Choice Clue
 The multiple-choice clue was appearing multiple times when clicked; essentially the on-click function was being run over and over again, causing this to happen.

 ![bug screenshot 1](https://github.com/AledPeart/theNameGame/blob/master/assets/images/bug1.png)